symfony/symfony-docs/security.rst

 .. tip::

-    A :doc:`new authenticator-based Security </security/authenticator_manager>`
+    Symfony 5.4 has a :doc:`new authenticator-based security system </security/authenticator_manager>`
-    was introduced in Symfony 5.1, which will replace security in Symfony 6.0.
-This system is almost fully backwards compatible with the current Symfony security, add this line to your security configuration to start using it:
+    that will become the de facto security system in Symfony 6.0.
+This new system is almost fully backwards compatible with the current Symfony security system.

+    Add the following to your security configuration to start using the new authenticator-based security system:

     .. configuration-block::